mui/mui-x/docs/src/pages/components/charts/pie-chart/pie-chart.md

 ## Donut chart

-Use the `innerRadius` prop to create a donut / dial.
+You can use the `innerRadius` prop to create a donut / dial.

 {{"demo": "pages/components/charts/pie-chart/DonutChart.js"}}

 ## Expanding pie chart

-Hover over a segment to expand it with the `expandOnHover` prop.
+Use the `expandOnHover` prop to allow a segment to expand when hovered.
+The `labelRadius` prop can be used to adjust the label position.
+Remember to allow sufficient margin for the expanded segment and/or the label.

 {{"demo": "pages/components/charts/pie-chart/ExpandingPieChart.js"}}